shenef/Boktai-Speedrunning/src/zoktai/any.md

 Kill the two Mummies with ![][icon_sol] Sol and proceed up the stairs.

-Proceed to the bottom of the next room, then kill the Clay Golem with ![][icon_cloud] Cloud before exiting.
+Proceed to the bottom of the next room, then kill the Clay Golem with ![][icon_cloud] Cloud.
+Before exiting, wait for the Clay Golem's death animation before switching to  ![][icon_flame] Flame (allows you to wait and see if the Clay Golem drops a weapon).
 Proceed through the immediate ↙️ exit.

 In the room with the flame jet, use ![][icon_flame] Flame on the Mummy to activate the torch, then proceed up the stairs.